 In this statute, the warden replaced the sheriff as the person who must be present at the execution and invitation to the attorney general, rather than to the district attorney, was required.

-Executions were conducted at both of the California state prisons then existing – San Quentin and Folsom.
+Executions by hanging were conducted at both San Quentin State Prison and Folsom State Prison.
 There apparently was no official rule by which judges ordered men hanged at Folsom rather than San Quentin or vice versa.
 However, it was customary to send recidivists to Folsom.

-In 1937, the Legislature provided that lethal gas replace hanging, with August 27, 1937 as the effective date.
+On August 27, 1937, the California State Legislature replaced hanging as the method of capital punishment with lethal gas.
 The law did not affect the execution method for those already sentenced.
 As a result, the last execution by hanging at Folsom was conducted December 3, 1937.
 The last execution by hanging at San Quentin was held May 1, 1942; the defendant had been convicted of murder in 1936.

-A total of 215 inmates were hanged at San Quentin and a total of 92 were hanged at Folsom.
+A total of 215 inmates were hanged at San Quentin and 92 were hanged at Folsom.

-The only lethal gas chamber in the state was constructed at San Quentin.
-The first execution by lethal gas was conducted December 2, 1938.
-From that date through 1967 a total of 194 persons were executed by gas, all at San Quentin.
-This total includes four (4) women.
+The gas chamber was installed at San Quentin State Prison in 1938.
+On December 2, 1938, the first execution by lethal gas was conducted.
+From that date through 1967, 194 people – including four women – were executed by gas, all at San Quentin.

 In 1973, the United States Supreme Court held that the death penalty was unconstitutional as it was being administered at that time in a number of states.